microsoft/iot-curriculum/labs/tiny-ml/audio-classifier/steps/audio-capture.md

     ```cpp
     /**
     * Audio Capture
     *
-     * This program listens on the microphone capturing audio data.
+    * This program listens on the microphone capturing audio data and writing it out as
-     * Instead of capturing raw data, it captures root mean squared values allowing
-     * audio to be reduced to a few values instead of thousands of values every second.
-     * These values are then output to the serial port - one line per audio sample.
+    * CSV file lines to the serial port.
     *
+    * Audio data is captured as a full 512 byte data buffer (1/64 second of audio data).
+    * Each buffer is then converted into a root mean square value of the buffer to create a smaller
+    * representation of the audio.
+    *
+    * If this root mean square value is over a threshold (i.e. not silence), then the next SAMPLE_SIZE
+    * buffers are captured and the RMS values calculated.
+Once a full set of samples is retrieved, a
+    * callback function is invoked, passing this set of samples.
+    *
+    * The default for SAMPLE_SIZE is 128 - 2 seconds of audio data.
+You can configure this in the
+    * sample_capture.h header file.
+    *
+    * This essentially converts audio data to a smaller representation for use with training TinyML models.
+    * For example - 2 seconds of audio * becomes 128 4-byte float values (512 bytes) instead of
+    * 32,768 2-byte integerss (65,536 bytes).
+    *
-     * This data can then be used to train a TinyML model to classify audio.
+    * The output sent to the serial port can be saved as a CSV file and used to train the model
+    *
     */

-    #include "mic.h"
+    #include "sample_capture.h"

-    // Settings for the audio
-    // Try tuning these if you need different results
-    // 128 samples is enough for 2 seconds of audio - it's captured at 64 samples per second
-    #define SAMPLES 128
-    #define GAIN (1.0f / 50)
-    #define SOUND_THRESHOLD 1000

-    // An array of the audio samples
-    float features[SAMPLES];

-    // A wrapper for the microphone
+    // A helper class that captures audio from the microphone
-    Mic mic;
+    SampleCapture sampleCapture;

+    // A buffer used to store data read from the Sample Capture class
+    float _samples[SAMPLE_SIZE];

+    // Tracks if we have samples ready to log to the serial port
+    bool _ready;

     /**
-     * @brief PDM callback to update the data in the mic object
+    * @brief A callback that is called whenever the sample capture object has a full buffer of audio
+    * RMS values ready for processing
     */
-    void onAudio()
+    void onSamples(float *samples)
     {
-        mic.update();
+        memcpy(_samples, samples, SAMPLE_SIZE * sizeof(float));
+        _ready = true;
     }

     /**
-     * @brief Read given number of samples from mic
-     * @return True if there is enough data captured from the microphone,
-     * otherwise False
+    * @brief Sets up the serial port and the sample capture object
     */
-    bool recordAudioSample()
-    {
-        // Check the microphone class as captured enough data
-        if (mic.hasData() && mic.pop() > SOUND_THRESHOLD)
-        {
-            // Loop through the samples, waiting to capture data if needed
-            for (int i = 0; i < SAMPLES; i++)
-            {
-                while (!mic.hasData())
-                    delay(1);

-                // Add the features to the array
-                features[i] = mic.pop() * GAIN;
-            }

-            // Return that we have features
-            return true;
-        }

-        // Return that we don't have enough data yet
-        return false;
-    }

-    /**
-     * @brief Sets up the serial port and the microphone
-     */
     void setup()
     {
         // Start the serial connection so the captured audio data can be output
         Serial.begin(115200);

-        // Set up the microphone callback
+        // Start the sample capture object to listen for audio and callback when
-        PDM.onReceive(onAudio);

-        // Start listening
-        mic.begin();
+        // it has a full set of samples
+        sampleCapture.init(onSamples);

         // Wait 3 seconds for everything to get started
         delay(3000);
     }

     /**
     * @brief Runs continuously capturing audio data and writing it to
     * the serial port
     */
     void loop()
     {
-        // wait for audio data
+        // check to see if we have audio data
-        if (recordAudioSample())
+        if (_ready)
         {
+            // If we do, mark it as read ready for the next loop
+            _ready = false;

             // print the audio data to serial port
-            for (int i = 0; i < SAMPLES; i++)
+            for (int i = 0; i < SAMPLE_SIZE; i++)
             {
-                Serial.print(features[i], 6);
+                Serial.print(_samples[i], 6);

                 // Seperate the audio values with commas, at the last value
                 // send a newline
-                Serial.print(i == SAMPLES - 1 ? '\n' : ',');
+                Serial.print(i == SAMPLE_SIZE - 1 ? '\n' : ',');
             }

-            // Wait between samples
-            delay(1000);
         }

         // Sleep to allow background microphone processing
-        delay(20);
+        // Each sample is 2 seconds, so sleeping for 1 second is fine
+        delay(1000);
     }
     ```

-    This code sets up the microphone in the `setup` function.
-It then registers for callbacks from the microphone when the 256 2-byte value buffer is full.

-    Each time a callback is fired, the code will check to see if the RMS value exceeds a threshold and if it does start gathering data.
-This is done to ignore silence.

-    Once sound is detected, 128 RMS values are read from the buffer - enough for 2 seconds of data.
-This is then written as comma-separated values to the serial port, with a new line after each 2-seconds of data.
-This means the output will be a valid CSV file, with one line per audio sample.

-    > If you need different length audio recordings, then change the value of `SAMPLES` to 64 x the number of seconds.
-For example, for 4 seconds of data set it to 256.
-Be warned that the longer the audio, the bigger the model - too long will exceed the available RAM when building the final project.
+    This code sets up the sample capture object in the `setup` function, registering a callback that is called with the 128 samples every time audio is detected.
+When the callback is called, a copy of the data is made, and a flag is set to indicate data is ready.
+This is then detected in the `loop` function, and written to the console.

 ## Run the code